VoronDesign/VoronUsers/printer_mods/nateb16/THE_FILTER/THE_FILTER_STANDARD_BED_SPACING/README.md

 * place connector into jig and tape down to more easily attach wires
 2) Cut USB connector off it has two 24awg one red wire and one black. the sheath needs to be cut back and the wires stripped to prepare for crimping
 3) Crimp on jst-XH and press the end of the connector into mounting bracket use super glue if the connector feels to loose
-4) Connect to spider and adjust your config ( I encourage the filter to be set up using andrew ellis bed fan macro)
+4) Connect to MCU and adjust your config (I encourage the filter to be set up using andrew ellis bed fan macro)